-Our education programs ensure that children, young people and adults in the community are able to access quality education and in turn improve their ability to take advantage of the growing tourism in the area.
+Education is a core part of our mission, helping to empower the local community in El Paredón.
+Our education programs ensure that children, young people and adults are able to access quality education and in turn the employment opportunities within the growing tourism industry.

 - Guatemala has the lowest literacy rate in Latin America.
 Without basic reading and writing skills, children are unable to pursue further education and access employment opportunities.

 - The average child spends just 6.3 years in school in Guatemala.
 This is less than half the amount of time that children in countries such as England, Germany and the USA .

 - In El Paredón, 10% of children fail to finish primary school education, and are held back year on year, making it almost impossible to fulfil their potential.
 The rate of dropouts rises, with only 60% of children progressing to secondary school and only 3% reaching university.